 - Non-toxic materials: Examples of non-toxic materials include low-VOC paints, formaldehyde-free insulation, and natural fiber carpets.

-- Renewable materials: These can be replenished naturally or through human intervention, such as wood, bamboo, and cork.
+- Renewable materials: Renewable sources like cotton, wood, bamboo, and cork can be replenished naturally or through human intervention.

 - Biodegradable materials: These can break down naturally without causing harm to the environment, such as natural fibers like cotton or hemp.